RZZT/website/_posts/2018-11-18-introduction-to-foss.markdown

 1. Free software has inherently better scope for being secure as it can be audited and patched by multiple security experts and community members.
 2. Free software is open-source and therefore is more privacy-friendly than closed-source proprietary software.
 You may personally inspect the code for what it does, or rely upon the community and independent auditors to do so;
 3. Free software does not restrict or limit the purposes for which a user can use the software;
-4. Free software allows programmers to add their improvements to the software without having to reinvent the wheel all over again and waste man-hours unnecessarily.
+4. Free software allows programmers to add their improvements to the software without having to reinvent the wheel all over again and unnecessarily waste man-hours.

 ## The Position of RZZT in the Free Software Movement